reyn79/movement/README.md

 grunt
 ```

+## Deployment

 Run 'grunt prod' on the folder to just build assets needed to update site

 ```
 grunt prod
 ```

-End with an example of getting some data out of the system or using it for a little demo

-## Deployment

-Take 'grunt prod' built assets and FTP into web server to deploy
+Take assets from the dist folder and FTP into web server to deploy

 ## Built With